Your RV Water System Explained

 Other methods are to purchase a large bladder that you can fill at the drinking water station.

-You then utilize a free-standing water pump OR the water pump that came with your RV, to fill up your fresh water tank.
+You then utilize a free-standing water pump OR the pump that came with your RV, to fill up your clear water tank.

 Filling Your Water Tank Using Collapsible Water Containers